 In Central Asia, you can experience a trip like no other for the adventurous traveler.
 From Kazakhstan to Uzbekistan, Kyrgyzstan, and Tajikistan—no journey in this region will disappoint.
 Immerse yourself in some of the world’s most breathtaking scenery while exploring ancient cities and modern urban centers full of color and history.

-The friendly locals never hesitate when it comes time for sharing their cultural knowledge highlighting up-and-coming music scenes or famed wildlife destinations worldwide; dive into the bazaars full of delicious scents wafting from spices and knickknacks sure to fit any budget!
+The friendly locals never hesitate when it comes time to share their cultural knowledge highlighting up-and-coming music scenes or famed wildlife destinations worldwide; dive into the bazaars full of delicious scents wafting from spices and knickknacks sure to fit any budget!

 Arrival in Bishkek.
 Meeting at the airport “Manas”, transfer to the hotel 3*.
 Rest.
-Sightseeing tour: visit Ala-Too square, Osh market Opera and Ballet Theatre, Fine Art Museum, World National Library, State Historical Museum and etc. Dinner in local restaurant.
+Sightseeing tour: visit Ala-Too Square, Osh Market Opera and Ballet Theatre, Fine Art Museum, World National Library, State Historical Museum, etc. Dinner in a local restaurant.
 Accommodation in the hotel 3*.

 |– – D|

 Breakfast.
-Transfer to Cholpon-Ata (260km 4-5 hrs) northern shore of Issyk-Kul lake.
-On the way visit cultural complex Burana Tower (X-XI cen.), cultural site which marks Karakhanid town Balasagyn.
+Transfer to Cholpon-Ata (260km 4-5 hrs) northern shore of Issyk-Kul Lake.
+On the way visit the cultural complex Burana Tower (X-XI cen.), a cultural site that marks Karakhanid town Balasagyn.
 Arrival in Issyk-Kul lake.
-Afternoonvisit Cultural Complex “Ruh Ordo”, Petroglyphs museum on open air dating from 500 BC – 100 AD.
-Image of wolves, long-horned ibex, goats, horses, snow leopard and some hunting scenes.
-Rest / swim on the shore of Issyk-Kul lake.
+Afternoon-visit Cultural Complex “Ruh Ordo”, Petroglyphs museum on open-air dating from 500 BC – 100 AD.
+Image of wolves, long-horned ibex, goats, horses, snow leopards, and some hunting scenes.
+Rest/swim on the shore of Issyk-Kul lake.
 Accommodation in the Guest House.
-Optional extra: 1 hour boat cruises to enjoy beauty of the lake
+Optional extra: 1-hour boat cruises to enjoy the beauty of the lake

 |B – –|

 Breakfast.
-Transfer to Karakol along northern side of Issyk-Kul lake (140 km, 4 hrs).
-On the way excursion to Grigorivskoye Gorge by entering to Grigorievskoye Gorge and exiting from Semenovskoye gorge (50 km, 1 hour).
-Upon arrival to Karakol visit Prejevalskiy Museum, Russian Explorer who made several expeditions in Central Asia and reached the gates of Lhasa in Tibet.
-Afternoon visit Dungan mosque of Chinese style (built in 1910 years), Cathedral of the Holy Trinity (XVIIII cen.) built without iron nails.
+Transfer to Karakol along the northern side of Issyk-Kul lake (140 km, 4 hrs).
+On the way excursion to Grigorivskoye Gorge entering Grigorievskoye Gorge and exiting from Semenovskoye Gorge (50 km, 1 hour).
+Upon arrival to Karakol visit Prejevalskiy Museum, a Russian Explorer who made several expeditions in Central Asia and reached the gates of Lhasa in Tibet.
+Afternoon visits Dungan mosque of Chinese style (built in 1910 years), Cathedral of the Holy Trinity (XVIIII cen.) built without iron nails.
 Accommodation in the Guest House.

 |B – –|

 Breakfast.
 Excursion to Altyn Arashan Gorge (Gold Spring) 3000m, it is located 45 km east of Karakol (3-4 hrs).
-On the right of the river there is a small resort “Altyn Arashan” (1963 years).
+On the right of the river, there is a small resort “Altyn Arashan” (1963 years).
 Lunch-box.
 Hiking to the mountains.
-Take bathe on hot spring pool.
+Take a bathe in the hot spring pool.
 Back to Karakol.
 Accommodation in the Guest House.